ibm-cloud-docs/watsonx-code-assistant/wca-translate-code.md

 [{{site.data.keyword.wca_short}}]{: tag-blue}

-Use `/translate` command in the chat window to translate code from one language to the other.
+Use the `/translate` command in the chat window to translate code from one language to the other.

 ## Chat syntax for translating code
 {: #wca-translate-code-syntax}